-Discover the true drivers behind the choices your customers make, using Gradient Metrics' state-of-the-art statistical conjoint models.
+Discover the true drivers behind the choices your customers make, using Gradient's sophisticated statistical conjoint models.

 We are constantly making choices, some conscious, but most unconscious.
 Standard methods with traditional question scales are unable to reveal what component of a product or concept drives its preference.